bhlaban/tu-connect/IMPLEMENTATION_SUMMARY.md

 ## Overview

-TU Connect is a complete, browser-friendly web application that enables Trout Unlimited members to log and manage their stream fishing experiences.
+TU Connect is a complete, browser-friendly web application that enables Trout Unlimited members to log and manage their fishing trips.
 The application was built from scratch according to the specified requirements.

 ## ✅ Requirements Met